monocongo/climate_indices/example_inputs/README.md

       --soil_file C:/home/palmer/soilconstdiv.txt
       --out_file C:/home/palmer/climdivs_all.nc`

-#### Palmer water balance comparison
+#### Comparison of Palmer modules using nClimDiv
-The script `climdivs_water_balance_comparison.py` is used to compute water balance accouting values from [nClimDiv](https://www.ncdc.noaa.gov/monitoring-references/maps/us-climate-divisions.php) input datasets, in NetCDF form after ingest using the process described above.
+The script `climdivs_water_balance_comparison.py` is used to compute water balance accouting values from [nClimDiv](https://www.ncdc.noaa.gov/monitoring-references/maps/us-climate-divisions.php) input datasets in NetCDF format (the output of the ingest process described above).
 Usage of this script requires specifying the input file name and corresponding variable names for precipitation, temperature, and soil constant datasets.

 This script has the following required command line arguments: